-West Sussex County Council's Learning Service will provide template letters to send to parents and staff once the strain of flu has been identified by the World Health Organisation and specific advice is made available.
+West Sussex County Council will provide template letters to send to parents/carers and staff once the strain of flu has been identified by the World Health Organisation and specific advice is made available.
 These will seek to raise awareness and provide current and updated information.